 You step into a home and realize something isn’t quite right.
-As you walk in the entry it feels as though you’re hiking downhill.
+As you walk in certain areas it feels as though the floors are sloped.

-If you’ve ever experienced this, you might be happy to learn it’s not just your imagination.
+If you’ve ever experienced this, it’s not just your imagination.
 You’re walking on uneven floors, an ailment many homeowners face.
 Older homes tend to have more slopes and sags than newer homes.

 There are many causes of uneven floors ranging from mild to severe.
-Here’s a breakdown of the 3 most common causes of scooping floors and how you can fix them.
+Below is a breakdown of the 3 most common causes of sloping floors and how you can fix them.

 Uneven floors are exactly as the name implies.
 They’re floors that slope and sag creating an uneven surface.
 But the floors themselves are rarely the cause of the problem.

-As a house’s foundation settles and shifts, it can cause the walls and floors to shift and bend.
+As a house’s structure settles and shifts, it can cause the floors and walls to shift and bend.
 In more serious cases, they may even crack.
-However, the root problem may be something entirely different than a settling house.

 The most common cause of an uneven floor is from an excess of moisture or water damage.
 The water can come from a leaky pipe hidden within a wall or groundwater.
 This water can directly affect your flooring causing the wooden beams and sub-flooring to warp.